Crystal Palace - Burnley: How to watch, start time, stream, odds, prediction

 Team news

-James McArthur is out for Palace, though James McCarthy could play.
-Connor Wickham, Wilfried Zaha, Joel Ward, Jeffrey Schlupp, Mamadou Sakho, Wayne Hennessey, Nathan Ferguson, and James Tokins are out.
+James McArthur, James McCarthy, Connor Wickham, Wilfried Zaha, Jeffrey Schlupp, Mamadou Sakho, Wayne Hennessey, Nathan Ferguson and James Tomkins are all out injured.

-There are varying degrees of likelihood to Burnley’s injured passing fitness tests for Saturday, with Josh Brownhill and Charlie Taylor unlikely, Jack Cork and Robbie Brady a bit more optimistic, and Chris Wood up in the air.

 Odds and ends (full odds provided by our partner, PointsBet)